-Although most pathologists are not directly involved with patient care, they still play a very vital role in the diagnosis, management and care of many medical disease processes in health care.
-A blood test, urine collection, lipid panel and colonoscopy specimen, for example, are a few of the many types of testing sent by a to a medical lab.
+Although most pathologists are not directly involved with patient care, they still play a very vital role in the diagnosis, management, and care of many medical disease processes in health care.
+A blood test, urine collection, lipid panel and colonoscopy specimen, for example, are a few of the many types of testing sent by a Surgeon, Gastroenterologist, Oncologist, or other specialist to a medical lab.
 Pathologists will either directly or indirectly help interpret these tests and provide the results to the ordering physician.
-These tests are necessary to find the cause of diseases, diagnose cancer, decide what medication to give to a patient, and help choose what type of blood a surgical patient might need.
-Overall, pathologists are a vital component and resource in health care who practice a unique component of medicine.
-Patients may not see pathologists routinely, but their expertise and the information they provide from laboratory testing is an integral part of the course that guides clinicians in health care everyday.
+These tests are necessary to find the cause of conditions and diseases, diagnose cancer, decide what medication to give to a patient, and help choose what type of blood a surgical patient might need.
+Overall, pathologists are people provide services that are a vital component and resource in health care, who practice a unique component of medicine.
+Patients may not see pathologists routinely, but their expertise and the information they provide from laboratory testing is an integral part of the course that guides clinicians in health care every day.

 Interested in becoming a Pathologist?

-Become a Medical Student At The University Of Medicine And Health Sciences
+Become a Medical Student At one of the top Caribbean medical universities - The University Of Medicine And Health Sciences